karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

 - [x] Task 2: Set environment variables for the application
   - **Identify the required environment variables:**
-    - Based on the provided `DatabaseConfig` file, the required environment variables are:
+    - Based on the `DatabaseConfig` file, the required environment variables are:
       - `DB_USER`
       - `DB_PWD`
       - `DB_SERVER`